saibotshamtul/PyRepl/README.md

 of luck.
 But now you can use Python too!
 PyRepl is a library for interacting with the repl.it API through Python.
 It is similar to Crosis, the JS version.
 Sound interesting?
 Read on for a basic tutorial.
+# Installation
+First you have to install the library.
+Simply clone this repo and run `pip3 install -r requirements.txt`, and you'll be good to go.
 # The Basics
 To use this library, you first need a repl.it API key.
 You can get one [here](http://devs.turbio.repl.co).
 Once you have that, you need a repl.
 Go ahead and create one.
 Then create file.
 In that file, write: